 The recommended capacity varies by size and is listed on each Deterra pouch or container.
 Adding drugs to Deterra in amounts at (or less than) our recommended capacity will result in optimal deactivation efficiency.
 If one were to add slightly more than the recommended pharmaceutical capacity, deactivation of additional drugs will still occur but at reduced efficiency.
 Please always follow the directions on the back of the Deterra Drug Deactivation System.

 The water-soluble pod located inside the pouch will not open and expose the carbon to the medication.
 Warm water will also help to dissolve pills and draw the drugs out of patches.
 The absence of water will not allow the deactivation process to begin.
 Please always follow the directions on the back of the Deterra Drug Deactivation System.

 The granular activated carbon used in Deterra is non-corrosive to skin and eyes.
 The carbon is considered non-flammable and stable under normal conditions for shipment, storage and use.
 There are no known harmful effects associated with ingestion of carbon used in Deterra.
 It is considered non-toxic.

 Based on testing, back extraction of the deactivated drugs is not effective.
 When used properly, the activated carbon will retain the drugs, rendering the contents of the Deterra Drug Deactivation System inert, unavailable for misuse and safe for the environment.

 The Deterra pouch is made from environmentally sound materials.
 This allows for the degradation of the plastic pouch and zipper through the use of organic additives that are consumed by microbes found in landfills.
-The result is the release of water and carbon dioxide, with little organic biomass left behind.
-This greatly reduces the amount of material left in landfills.
 The result is the release of the water and carbon dioxide, with little organic biomass left behind.
 This greatly reduces the amount of material left in landfills.
 The incineration process releases smog inducing gases, ozone depleting agents, carcinogenic compounds, and other by-products that can cause negative effects on the environment.